space-wizards/docs/src/en/robust-toolbox/serialization.md

 # Serialization
-For everything in this article: If you dont understand a certain topic, if you have suggestions for improvements, if you have any questions/inquiries at all, ping Paul#7955 (me) on discord.
-I'm happy to help :)

 ## The API
 Each API-Surface (excluding Composition) of the SerializationManager has a generic variant, as well as a boxing variant.
 Additionally, each has two more generic methods for directly invoking TypeInterfaces, one where you can provide the instance used, and another where you'll just need to provide the type and the manager will take care of fetching an instance to use.